ttakao/ttakao/README.md

 - ⚡ Fun fact: ...
 -->

-This is **Tsukasa Takao** stay in Japan.
+This is **Tsukasa Takao** staying in Japan.
 Long time, I'm using Github, but my profile is quite a new.

 ## JOBS
-- Working for some Enterprise Software company
 - Working for my small company 'Mind Craft Ltd.' Which is a electric device maker for alternate medicine.<br/>
-  If you have interesting for Orgon, Radionics, Rife Therapy, I have some definit answers.
-- Working for my small drone maker on the water.
-The company name is 'SeaCat' My major interest is releted to professional fishing.
+- Working for my small drone maker on the water 'Umineco Company'.
+'Umineco' means 'SeaCat'
-- Working for internet radio system.(Under investigation)

-## Interest
-- Cooking.
-Now I am leaning how to bake bread.